 Then we say we will change for the better when I get the time.

 But of course, you never get the time.
 And the same thing happens again and again.

-So it’s no wonder we have a mental health crisis as well as a physical health crisis.
+So it’s no wonder we have a sleep and bigger health crisis.

-So it’s up to you to take responsibility for your own health.
+So it’s ultimately up to you to empower your own health.

 Solutions for better sleep

 We now know the vital importance of sleep and also the fact we live in a sleep deprived society.

 However, actually making the lifestyle changes required to get better quality sleep is easier said than done.

 It’s common to think you don’t have time.